paulzfm/decaf-lambda/README.md

-# The Decaf Compiler, in Scala
+# Decaf with λ-expressions

-Decaf is a Java-like, but much smaller programming language mainly for educational purpose.
-We now have at least three different implementations of the compiler in Java, Scala and Rust.
-Since the standard language has quite a limited set of language features, students are welcome to add their own new features.
+Decaf is a small Java-like language for education purpose.
+This repository implements new features of λ-expressions, based on the original branch.
+Apart from MIPS-backend, it also compiles to JVM.

 ## Getting Started

-This project requires JDK 12, because the package `decaf.lowlevel` is shared with Java's.
+To build this project, you need JDK 14 (NOTE: the original branch was developed under JDK 12).

 Other dependencies will be automatically downloaded from the maven central repository by the build script.